DFE-Digital/dfe-glossary/app/index.md

 A course that that is led by an HEI or a SCITT (the opposite of school led/based).

 ## Q

-### Qualified teacher status (QTS)

-This is the qualification you need to teach in state schools in England.
-You can’t teach without it.

 ## R